elusivecodes/FrostColor/README.md

 **FrostColor** is a free, open-source color manipulation library for *JavaScript*.

-It features full support for RGB, HSL, HSV, CMY and CMYK color-spaces.
+It it a lightweight (~12kb) and modern library, and features full support for RGB, HSL, HSV, CMY and CMYK color-spaces.

 ## Table of contents